chinazur/ContactService/README.md

 ###Test Cases
 At the beginning, i used Postman to test web services directly.
-After words i wrote test cases with testNG.
+Afterwards i wrote test cases with testNG.

 - The test cases are divided into two categories
 - 1. Functional Tests